 - Although initially I scored this rum – and very high – subsequent thought made me realize the pointlessness of such a thing for a rum that is so limited, so old and so exclusive.
 It will never be made again, not this way, if ever.
 A score is therefore meaningless, and I have removed it.

-- There were some moral some issues with selling a rum made by the labour of slaves – a way around the matter was found by donating all the proceeds of the sales to charity.
-Note that in June 2019, one attendee took on this uncomfortable subject head on.
+- Although not clearly or widely articulated at the time, there were some moral issues with selling a rum made by the labour of slaves – a way around the matter was found by donating all the proceeds of the sales to charity.
+Note that in June 2019, one attendee, a spirits writer named Jason Wilson, took on this uncomfortable subject head on in an article for Medium online magazine (that link subsequently disappeared and is dead, and Wilson reposted it on his own website “Everday Drinking” in 2023).
 All this did not, however, stop a British white-hatted black rum promoter who opines volubly about racism and opportunities not given to people of colour, from buying one for himself without a word or comment of protest at its origins.
 I guess the irony escaped him.

 - Since the modern columnar still had not been invented at the time, it stands to reason the rum was made on a pot still of some kind.

 - The rum was distilled in two forms, according to Christie’s – “Light” and “Dark”, with apparently differing taste profiles.
 Whether the terms were used for colours or an actual distillation technique is unknown, but it’s with some dismay that I now have to see if in my lifetime I can find a sample of the “Dark”.
 The Light tested at 69.38% ABV and the Dark at 57.76% (page 40 of Christie’s catalogue)

 - Links to other articles on the Rum Tasting of the Century (to be updated as other articles appear):